 0.55" of rain fell between 2-3 PM and 0.41" fell between 4-5 PM.
 Despite the rain (1.31" fell in total) this was the eighth day in a row with a high temperature in the 80s.

-Today was the last 90-degree day of the year (the high reached 90°).
-In total, the year had 29 days in the 90s (including one day with a high in triple digits), well above the average of eighteen.
-At the time this was the ninth highest number of hot days on record (now tied for eleventh).
+Today was the last day with a high in the 90s/100s this year (the high reached 90°).
+In total, the year had 29 such days, well above the average of eighteen.
+At the time this was the ninth highest number of hot days on record (now tied for twelfth).

 This morning's low of 57° was the first that was cooler than 60° since June 3 - the longest stretch of days with lows of 60+ on record.
 (This was nine days longer than the previous record of 93 days in 1966.)
 Ironically, the summer of 1996 was cooler than average.